umerdev228/umerdev228/README.md

 # Currently working as a **Full Stack Developer at Digital Point**.

 🌟 6+ years of professional experience
-🌟 Specialized in Shopify-Laravel integrations, Electron desktop apps, and large database optimizations
+🌟 Specialized in Laravel applications, Electron desktop apps, and large database optimizations
 🌟 Passionate about building efficient, scalable, and user-friendly applications

 ---